Pest Control

 What to Expect from Professional Treatment

-Exterminators first do a detailed check to see how bad it is.
-They might use heat, chemicals, or both to get rid of bed bugs.
-They’ll also tell you how to prepare, what to expect during treatment, and what to do next.
+Exterminators first do a detailed check to see how bad the infestation is.
+They may use heat, chemicals, or both to get rid of bed bugs, and will provide guidance on preparation and aftercare.

 Cost Considerations and Insurance Coverage

-How much it cost to get rid of bed bugs varies.
-It depends on how bad the problem is, your home’s size, and the treatment.
-Check if your insurance covers extermination services.
-Some companies might offer payment plans or deals.
+How much it costs to get rid of bed bugs varies by infestation severity, home size, and treatment type.
+Check if your insurance covers extermination services, as some companies offer payment plans.

 FAQ